tschak909/os7lib/pointer-examples.md

 | WORK_BUFFER    | 0x7330
 | CONTROLLER_MAP | 0x7073

+Mode 2
+Sprites used for dice and cursor

 ## Frenzy

 (am guessing this is a pure bitmap game, so no sprite pointers)